Klara Izabella Pacowa: Reign of Sobieski

-After the death of king Michał, she supported the candidacy of Charles of Lorraine in the next election as king of Poland, as he was due to marry the queen dowager, meaning a continuation of Klara's influential role as court favorite.
-The victory of Sobieski in the election of 1674 was a disappointment: he was married to her former colleague as lady-in-waiting to queen Marie Louise, Maria Kazimiera Sobieska, of whom she had always been a rival and to whom she had a very bad relationship and was not willing to employ her as lady-in-waiting.
+After the death of King Michał, she supported the candidacy of Charles V, Duke of Lorraine in the next election as king of Poland, as he was due to marry the queen dowager, meaning a continuation of Klara's influential role as court favorite.
+The victory of John III Sobieski in the election of 1674 was a disappointment: he was married to her former rival, Maria Kazimiera Sobieska, with whom she had a very unfriendly relationship.
 In 1676, she opposed the wedding between Michał Kazimierz Pac and the queen's sister Maria Anna d'Arquien de la Grange.
 In 1677, she promised the Brandenburg envoy Johannes von Hoverbeck that she would persuade her husband to influence the king to make peace with Brandenburg, but the relationship between her and her spouse had also deteriorated because of his adultery with Zofia Leszczyńska.

 Widowed in 1684, she was left with a fortune in her dower lands, but died of cancer one year later.